activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 [^3]: Except in the case of shared cache database connections with PRAGMA read_uncommitted turned on

-[^4]: Although WAL is faster in most scenarios, it might be very slightly slower (perhaps 1% or 2% slower) than the traditional rollback-journal approach in applications that do mostly reads and seldom write.
+[^4]: Although WAL mode is faster in most scenarios, it might be very slightly slower (perhaps 1% or 2% slower) than the traditional rollback-journal approach in applications that do mostly reads and seldom write.
 [Source](https://www.sqlite.org/wal.html).

 [^5]: Rollback mode may be further subdivided into more types, which instruct SQLite on how to get rid of rollback journal on completion of transaction.
 [Source](https://www.sqlite.org/pragma.html#pragma_journal_mode)